venkatesh87/asianfusion.online/README.md

 If `pluginsDownloadFromS3` in `app.json` has been changed, you need to run it manually to reinstall.

 ## Environment Migration
-You should always push up database changes then the images changes if there is any.
+You should always push up database changes first then the images changes if there is any.
 The `sync-image.sh` script will update the S3 image URLs in database in respect to their new environment.
 So you will do:

 ```
 ./push-db-from-dev-to-qa.sh